mrojasb2000/hands-on-high-performance-with-go/README.md

   88.4 ns/op : The speed per loop during out test.<br>
   PASS     : Indicates the end state of our benchmark run.<br>

+  h4.
+Advantages
+    - Surfaces potential problems before they become unwieldy
+    - Helps developers have a deeper understanding of their code
+    - Can identify potential bottlenecks in the design and data structures and algorithms stages

+  h4.
+Drawbacks
+    - Needs to be completed on a given cadence for meaningful results
+    - Data collation can be difficult
+    - Does not always yield a meaningful result for the problem at hand

 * Chapter 3, Understanding Concurrency.